Satochi001/Satochi001/README.md

 # 👋 Hi, I’m @Satochi001

 ## About Me
-I'm a versatile Full Stack Developer and Cybersecurity Consultant with a passion for building innovative, scalable applications.
+I'm a versatile Full Stack Developer and a Consultant with a passion for building innovative, scalable applications.
 With a strong foundation in web and mobile development, I thrive on solving complex problems and pushing the boundaries of technology.

 ## What I Do
 - **Full Stack Development:**